 All Creatures Great and Small by James Herriot

-If you’re looking to get out of London and head to other parts of England by book, this is a charming look at rural life in Yorkshire from the perspective of a new veterinarian in the 1930s.
+If you’re looking to get out of London and check out a wider range of books about England, this is a charming look at rural life in Yorkshire from the perspective of a new veterinarian in the 1930s.
 It’s based on Herriot’s real life doing the same thing, and it’s so cozy and cheerful and sweet.

-I have a soft spot for this book about England (the first in a four-part series) because my grandfather loved it, and it reminds me of pulling it off the shelf and curling up in a big, scuffed, comfortable chair in front of the massive stone fireplace at my grandparents’ house.
+I have a soft spot for this book about England (the first in a four-part series) because my grandfather loved it, and it reminds me of curling up with it in a scuffed, comfortable chair in front of the massive stone fireplace at my grandparents’ house.

 There’s also a great old tv series based on the books, and a brand-new BBC one that’s supposed to be excellent as well.
 Read these, or watch them, by the fire on a rainy day with a cup of tea and it’s almost as good as being on the Yorkshire Dales yourself.
 Buy it on Amazon.

 A classic English novel about the classes and religion in the run-up to WWII, Brideshead Revisited is one of the most quintessential books on England you can read.
 And it’s beautiful—Waugh was a fabulous writer and chronicler of his set and times.
 Buy it on Amazon.